-Mayhew International works from the facilities of The Mayhew Animal Home in London, UK.
+Mayhew International works from the facilities of Mayhew in London, UK.
 The office responds to requests for information and advice and directs the running of our overseas projects.

 Mayhew International works in the following countries.

-Mayhew International provides extensive veterinary training for Kabul University Veterinary Faculty, Afghan Stray Animal League’s Tigger House facility and Nowzad in Kabul.
+Mayhew International also provides extensive veterinary training for Kabul University Veterinary Faculty, and has helped trained veterinary personnel for the Afghan Stray Animal League’s Tigger House facility and Nowzad in Kabul.
 We work with other government and non-government agencies to advise on companion animal welfare, rabies intervention and veterinary standards.
-We also provide veterinary care and surgery for the free-roaming dogs in Kabul.

-We helped fund the construction of a new veterinary clinic for the Veterinary Science Faculty at Kabul University and continue to provide ongoing support for its operations.
-We support other companion animal welfare organisations working on the ground in Kabul.
+In addition, we have donated veterinary equipment for the Veterinary Hospital at the Veterinary Science Faculty at Kabul University and continue to provide ongoing support for its operations.

 Mayhew International also provides veterinary training in neutering techniques for Russian vets, both at The Mayhew’s Vet Clinic facilities in London and in the field.